NCAR/AVAPS-adi-hdl/docs/user_guide/build_hdl.rst

      - :red:`Not supported or nonexistent yet.``
    * - Upgrading/Version changes (non-ADI cores)
-     - You have to update the IP versions manually in GUI and copy the config from the tcl console to the .tcl block design file, or update directly in the .tcl block design file.
+     - You have to update the IP versions manually in GUI and copy the config from the tcl console to the '.tcl' block design file, or update directly in the '.tcl' block design file.
 Note that first you have to download the new version of IPs using the GUI.
-An ip_upgrade tcl command exists, but still the IPs has to be downloaded manually, and it only works if the old IP's name is the same like the new (sometimes it changes by version).
+An ip_upgrade tcl command exists, but still the IPs has to be downloaded manually, and it only works if the old IP's name is the same as the new (sometimes it changes by version).

 Tool versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~